The Departmental Mission

-- Offer opportunities for offenders to improve their skills, and to receive individual treatment services, based on their ability and willingness to participate.
+- Offer opportunities for inmates and parolees to improve their skills, and to receive individual treatment services, based on their ability and willingness to participate.

-- Provide appropriate medical and psychiatric services necessary to those requiring such treatment so each offender can maximize his/her own rehabilitation.
+- Provide psychiatric and medically necessary services to those requiring such care and treatment so that each inmate and parolee can maximize his/her own state of health and rehabilitation.

 - Provide a level of community supervision based on the releasee's needs and behavior.

-- Establish a structured environment that fosters respect through communication and structure.
+- Establish an orderly and productive environment that fosters respect through open communication, sound structure and fair treatment.